-Routine monitoring for NO2 began in 1966 and 1974 was the last year that concentrations exceeded the NAAQS in New Jersey.
-A graph of NO2 levels provided in Figure 11 (page 9) shows the statewide average annual mean concentrations recorded from 1975 to 2010 in the form of a trendline.
+Routine monitoring for NO2 began in 1966, and 1974 was the last year that concentrations exceeded the annual average NAAQS for NO2 in New Jersey.
+A graph of NO2 levels provided in Figure 13 (page 10) shows the statewide average annual mean concentrations recorded from 1975 to 2011 in the form of a trendline.
 The graph also includes the levels of the sites that measured the highest annual mean and lowest annual mean in each year as points above and below this trendline.
 Although NO2 concentrations are well within the NAAQS, there is still a great deal of interest in oxides of nitrogen because of their role in the formation of other pollutants - most notably ozone and fine particles.
 Both these pollutants are of concern over much of the northeastern United States and efforts to reduce levels of ozone and fine particles are likely to require reductions in NO emissions.